 The Remuneration Committee comprises of three non-Executive Directors.
 The members of the Remuneration Committee are Messrs Ch.
 Panayiotou (non-Executive Director), St. Galatariotis (non-Executive Director) and A. Mikellides (Independent non-Executive Director).
 The Committee is chaired by Mr. Ch.
 Panayiotou who has knowledge and experience in remuneration policy.
 Even though all the members of the Remuneration Committee are non-executive Directors, only one director out of the three members of the Remuneration Committee is independent non-executive director according to the criteria of independency of a director as these are defined by the provision A.2.3. of the Corporate Governance Code.
 The Committee will usually meet at least once a year.
 The Group Executive Chairman will normally be invited to attend its meetings in order to make recommendations regarding the remuneration of the General Manager and the Deputy General Manager.
-The Committee periodically reviews the Directors' remuneration under their capacity as non-Executive Directors and members of the Board's Committees, as well as the remuneration policy for Executive Directors, the General Manager and the Deputy General Manager.
+The Committee periodically reviews the Directors' remuneration policy for Executive Directors, the General Manager and the Deputy General Manager and the Deputy General Manager and the Deputy General Manager.
 Independent external legal and consultancy advice is obtained when necessary.
 The Group Executive Chairman is not present when his own remuneration is discussed.

-The Remuneration policy of the Directors of the Company is included in the Remuneration Report (page 18).
+The Remuneration policy of the Directors of the Company is included in the Remuneration Report (page 17).